 Is my new SVS covered by a warranty?

-All SVS products are covered by a 5-year unconditional warranty against defects in parts or workmanship.
+SVS products are covered by a 5-year unconditional warranty against defects in parts or workmanship.
 All SVS Prime Wireless products are covered by a 2-Year Unconditional Warranty.
-These is the strongest and most comprehensive warranty in the consumer electronics industry!
+These is the strongest and most comprehensive warranties in the consumer electronics industry!

 How do I get my SVS product repaired?